Event Management

 Kiki Kaplanindou, University of Florida, USA

-James Kennel, University of Greenwich, UK
+James Kennell, University of Surrey, UK

-Zengxian (Jason) Liang, Sun Yat-sun University, China
+Zengxian (Jason) Liang, Sun Yat-sen University, China

 Eleni Michopoulou, University of Derby, UK

-Laure Misener, Western University, Canada
+Laura Misener, Western University, Canada

 Bri Newland, New York University, USA